tlbtlbtlb/tlbcore/README.md

 The function is called like a jQuery function, with *this* bound to $(document.body).
 Usually it will create some overall page-level HTML, then call other functions to fill in each section.

+Geometry and Numerical libraries
+--
+ * geom/geom_math.h has basic geometrical types Vec2/3/4, Mat22/33/44, and operations among them
+ * geom/solid_geometry can read STL files (a polyhedron defined by a bunch of triangles) and compute simple geometrical properties like center of mass